cockpit-project/cockpit/containers/ws/README.md

     -v /path/to/known_hosts:/etc/ssh/ssh_known_hosts:ro,Z

-You can also mount an encrypted private key inside the container and set the environment variable `COCKPIT_SSH_KEY_PATH` to point to it:
+You can also mount encrypted private keys inside the container.
+You can set an environment variable, `COCKPIT_SSH_KEY_PATH_MYHOST`, where `MYHOST` is the uppercased hostname used in the `Connect to` field, and cockpit will use that private key to login for the specified host.
+Private keys can be set for multiple hosts this way by changing the value of `MYHOST`.
+You can also set an environment variable, `COCKPIT_SSH_KEY_PATH`, which will be used as a fallback key if no host-specific key is set:

+    -e COCKPIT_SSH_KEY_PATH_MYHOST=/.ssh/myhost_id_rsa \
+    -e COCKPIT_SSH_KEY_PATH_MYSERVER=/.ssh/myserver_id_rsa \
+    -e COCKPIT_SSH_KEY_PATH_192.168.1.1=/.ssh/another_id_rsa \
+    -e COCKPIT_SSH_KEY_PATH=/.ssh/id_rsa \
-    -e COCKPIT_SSH_KEY_PATH=/id_rsa -v ~/.ssh/id_rsa:/id_rsa:ro,Z
+    -v ~/.ssh/:/.ssh:ro,Z

-Then cockpit will use the provided password to decrypt the key and establish an SSH connection to the given host using that private key.
+Private keys can be encrypted; then cockpit uses the provided password to decrypt the key.

 ## More Info